pentoai/streamlit-terran-timeline/README.md

 #
 # Display the timeline.
 If the users click, you'll get the exact second of
 # the part of the timeline video.
-By default it returns 0.
+By default, it returns 0.
 #
 start_time = terran_timeline(timeline)

 st.write(f"User clicked on second {start_time}")
 ```

-You can also check out more examples at the [examples folder](example)
+You can also check out more examples in the [examples folder](streamlit_terran_timeline/examples).

 ## Development process